dancasey-ie/irish_energy_assets/README.md

     - Type (Z - A)
     - MEC (Low - High)
     - MEC (High - Low)
 * __Interactive Charts__ display the database data.
 Three charts show the MEC distribution across Types, Counties and Status.
-An insightful example of the use of the interactive chart is by clicking on the connected bar on the MEC by Status chart, and Wind on the MEC by Type, you will see from the MEC by County chart that half the connected wind is built on the most exposed corners of the Irish coast Kerry, Cork and Donegal, and if you then include contracted you will see that Mayo will have the most development in the coming years.
+Hovering the mouse over a segment displays the segements key, its percentage of the overall MEC and the value of its MEC.
 * __About Site__ page gives information on the purpose of the site, how to use the site, how the electrical grid is organised, where the data came from and a glossary of terms and abbreviations used.
 * __User Login__ for logging in as 'admin' or a company that owns one of the assetss.
 Accessed by entering the login page from login button on top right of the page.
 Loging as a company gives you edit and delete database access to their assets.
 Loggin in as 'admin' gives full CRUD access to the database.
 * __User Validation__ if user enters a name that is not on the list of company names, they are receive an erro message and asked to enter a valid company name.